What is a Food Preparation Worker?

 - Barrington Software CookenPro Commercial

-How Long Does it Take to Become a Food Preparation Worker?
+How do I Become a Food Preparation Worker?

 Where Food Preparation Workers Are Employed